-Google Ads Ad Copy: Complete Guide for 2026
+Google Ads Ad Copy: A Complete Guide to Writing Ads in 2026

 Understanding your audience

-1. Define your target audience: demographics (age, location, job title in B2B), but above all their search intent.
-What problem are they trying to solve when they search the term that triggers your ad?
+Start with their search intent, not their demographics.
+What problem are they trying to solve when they type the query that triggers your ad?
+That answer shapes everything else.

 The RSA ad structure in 2026